mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![agehists.png]({{site.baseurl}}/images/agehists.png)

+Beyond this rough age matching, I toyed around with resampling the non-Parkinson's patients to better match the distribution of ages of the Parkinson's patients.
+However, I did not proceed with this approach, as it caused me to cut out more users for the sake of clean data than I was willing to.
+When many more users have played the memory game, I believe that better age matching will be a good approach in order to boost model predictiveness.

 The first thing I did is looked at how the memory game score correlates with users having Parkinson's.
 It turned out, this score, taken alone, is not very informative.